ewhite1999/nft-preview-card-component-main/README.md

 }
 ```

-- How to overlay a colour on an image when overed:
+- How to overlay a colour on an image when hovered:

 ```css
 .img_container {